International Time Clocks

 Introduction

-This lesson continues on from 0514G Telling Time On The Hour in which the basic structure for telling time in Hawaiian is introduced, as well as 0515G Time On The Half Hour which took you one tick more.
-Make sure you feel comfortable with those lessons before moving into this one.
+This lesson started at 0514G Telling Time On The Hour in which the basic structure for telling time in Hawaiian was introduced.
+Part two of the lesson was 0515G Time On The Half Hour which took you one tick more.
+Make sure you take a second or two to feel comfortable with those lessons before moving into this one.

 In this lesson, you will learn how to tell the time on the quarter hour.
 Here are some examples: